carboclan/pm/research/DeFi.WTF_Agenda.md

   - Security and liquidity implications of interoperable asset and bridges: MCD, tBTC, etc.

 ### 8. DeFi beyond Ethereum 17:00-18:00 //Discussion
- - Overview of collateralized assets across major blockchains
+ - Implication of ETH 1.0 to 2.0 for the DeFi Stack
- - Panel: Ethereum vs. Cosmos vs. Polkadot vs. Near vs. EOS vs. Nervos vs. Libra
+ - Panel: Ethereum vs. Cosmos vs. Polkadot vs. EOS vs. Libra (Moderated by Nervos)
  - What is DeFi?
 Definition Revisited.
- - Does DeFi need scalability or better security?
- - What are the missing infrastructure component for DeFi?
- - What can each chain bring to the table for DeFi?
- - “Why can’t we port over the Ethereum tech stack to a new blockchain?”
-How to prevent building ghost cities of liquidity

 ## DeFi.WTF Community Participation: